List of Stargirl characters: Anaya Bowin

-Anaya Bowin (season 1; guest season 2; portrayed by Hina Kohan) is the principal of Blue Valley High School, a skilled violinist, the mother of Isaac Bowin, and secretly a member of the ISA.
+Anaya Bowin (season 1; guest season 2; portrayed by Hina Khan) is the principal of Blue Valley High School, a skilled violinist, the mother of Isaac Bowin, and secretly a member of the ISA.
 She is also the widow of the Fiddler.

 In her first appearance, she drags Courtney away to deal with her after she shoved Henry King Jr. into a passing lunch lady.
 When Cindy calls Courtney a bitch in retaliation, Principal Bowin scolds Cindy for using such language.
 She later hosted an open house and even visited a comatose Brainwave in the hospital.
 When Icicle returned to Blue Valley, Bowin sent a text to him about Sportsmaster and Tigress killing another coach.
 Principal Bowin accompanied Gambler in obtaining a part for Project New America.
 In the season finale, Anaya gives her son some advice about his bullying problem by talking about her husband.
-When Anaya is sent to aid Sportsmaster and Tigress in hunting the Whitmore-Dugan family, she is killed by Tigress for insulting them like mentioning how they couldn't keep Artemis in line.
+When Anaya is sent to aid Sportsmaster and Tigress in hunting the Whitmore-Dugan family, she is killed by Tigress for insulting them like mentioning how they could not keep Artemis in line.

 In season two, Anaya's death was covered up as a hunting accident and she was succeeded by Harold Sherman.
 She later appears in the Shadowlands.